MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 * `routingServiceRate`: This parameter indicates an amount of MASQ demanded to provide services, unpacking and repacking 1 CORES package, while the Node is a common relay Node.

-* `scanIntervals`: These three intervals describe the length of scan cycles running automatically in the background started by the moment the Node's is connected to a qualified neighborhood, understand a neighborhood consisting of enough neighbors to make a route.
+* `scanIntervals`: These three intervals describe the length of three different scan cycles running automatically in the background since the Node's become connected to a qualified neighborhood, understand a neighborhood consisting of neighbors enabling a complete route.
-  Each parameter can be set independently but by default they are all the same which may be what you also want.
+  Each parameter can be set independently but by default they all are the same which may also be what you want.
+Technically, there doesn't have to be any lower limit for the minimum of time you can set; two scans of the same sort would never run at the same time but the next one is always scheduled not earlier than the end of the previous one (but the time elapsed may be a bit longer due to placing another, different task in between, because that could be created during the waiting period, and thus it factually goes before the second scan).
 These are ever present values, no matter if the user's set any value, they have defaults.

 * `pendingPayableSec`: Amount of seconds between two sequential cycles of scanning for payments that are marked as currently pending; the payments were sent to pay our debts, the payable.
 The purpose of this process is to confirm that the payment was written into the blockchain or failed.

-* `payableSec`: Amount of seconds between two sequential cycles of scanning pointed to payable accounts of certain parameters; these accounts are tracked on behalf of our creditors.
-If they qualify with enough big significance of the debt we let the debt be paid by sending a transaction to the corresponding creditor's wallet.
+* `payableSec`: Amount of seconds between two sequential cycles of scanning aimed to find payable accounts of certain parameters; these accounts are tracked on behalf of our creditors.
+If they qualify by enough big significance of time or money amount we have the debt be paid by sending a transaction to the creditor in question.

 * `receivableSec`: Amount of seconds between two sequential cycles of scanning for payments on the blockchain that have been sent by our creditors to us, they pay for our services this way.